Emergence of Minimal Circuits for Indirect Object Identification in Attention-Only Transformers: Dataset and Model Configuration

-\paragraph{Training:} Models were trained from scratch on the symbolic IOI dataset using a cross-entropy loss to predict the token at the \texttt{<MID>} position.
-Each training batch contained all 60 possible unique sequences ($6 \times 5 \times 2 = 60$).
-We used the AdamW optimizer \citep{DBLP:conf/iclr/LoshchilovH19} with a OneCycle learning rate scheduler \citep{DBLP:journals/corr/abs-1708-07120}, a maximum learning rate of $0.1$, and weight decay of $0.01$.
-Training and analyses were performed on a single NVIDIA A40 GPU using the \textit{TransformerLens} \citep{nanda2022transformerlens} library.
+Models were trained from scratch on the symbolic IOI dataset using a cross-entropy loss to predict the token at the \texttt{<MID>} position.
+Each training batch contained all $60$ possible unique sequences ( $6 \times 5 = 30$ ways of picking the names in the dependent clause and two ways of ordering them in the main clause).
+We used the AdamW~\citep{DBLP:conf/iclr/LoshchilovH19} optimizer with the OneCycle~\citep{smith2019super} learning rate scheduler, with a maximum learning rate of $0.1$ and weight decay of $0.01$.
+Training and analyses were performed on a single NVIDIA A40 GPU using PyTorch~\citep{DBLP:conf/nips/PaszkeGMLBCKLGA19} and TransformerLens~\citep{nanda2022transformerlens} libraries.